-The Nancy Grace Roman Space Telescope (formerly the Wide Field Infrared Survey Telescope, or WFIRST) is a proposed infrared space telescope designed to study dark energy, our galaxy and to search for planets.
-The Roman Space Telescope was the leading recommended large space-based project in the recent decadal survey, combining elements from the previous Joint Dark Energy Mission with a proposal to search for planets via gravitational lensing and perform infrared surveys.
-The Roman Space Telescope is currently scheduled to launch in the mid-2020s, while the Legacy Survey of Space and Time (LSST) 10-year survey is underway.
-The complementarity of a ground-based survey with a space-based survey presents a compelling opportunity to enhance what we learn about dark energy.
-KIPAC scientists are involved in planning for studies of extra-solar planets, galaxy formation, and dark energy with the Roman Space Telescope.
+The Nancy Grace Roman Space Telescope (formerly the Wide Field Infrared Survey Telescope, or WFIRST) is a mission designed to study dark energy, the evolution of galaxies, and the populations of extrasolar planets.
+A smaller version was the leading recommended large space-based project in the recent decadal survey and was later expanded to use a 2.4-m primary mirror.
+A 300-megapixel infrared camera gives it a field of view a hundred times larger than the Hubble Space Telescope, allowing unprecedented surveys of the infrared sky.
+Studying the galaxies and supernova will measure the dark-energy driven expansion history.
+Studies of populations of stars and galaxies across cosmic time will help understand how they form.
+Gravitational microlensing will detect otherwise-invisible planets orbiting distant stars.
+The Roman Space Telescope is currently scheduled to launch in the late 2025, while the Legacy Survey of Space and Time (LSST) 10-year survey is underway.
+The complementarity of a ground-based visible-light survey with a space-based infrared survey presents a compelling opportunity to enhance what we learn about the universe.
+KIPAC scientists are involved in planning for studies of galaxy formation and dark energy with Roman.

 The Roman Telescope will also carry the first advanced coronagraph into space.
 Using technology similar to the Gemini Planet Imager, it will block the light of bright stars to allow detection of faint nearby planets, laying the groundwork for future missions that will someday study Earthlike planets.
 Bruce Macintosh co-led a Science Investigation Team for the coronagraph, helping define its capabilities and identify potential science programs and targets for observation while it demonstrates the technology.